 Everything you need to know about third party insurance

-Every driver in the UK needs car insurance – it’s a legal requirement – but with different levels of cover available it can be difficult deciding which best suits you.
-Third party car insurance is the minimum level of cover available, so we take a look at how it works, the benefits and drawbacks and, most importantly, whether it’s the cheapest option for you.
+Every UK driver needs car insurance – that’s the law.
+But with different levels of cover available, it’s not always easy deciding which is most suitable for you.
+Third party car insurance offers the minimum cover.
+Here we look at the pros and cons, and more importantly, whether it’s the right option for you.

 What does third party insurance cover?

-The most limited form of car insurance available, third party insurance covers you for any damage you cause to another person’s car or any injury you cause to somebody else, including passengers in your car.
-If the accident is your fault, you won’t be covered for any injuries you suffer or any damage to your car.
+Third party is the most limited option, covering you for damage to another person’s car or injury to someone else (which includes your own passengers).
+If the accident is your fault, you won’t be covered for your own injuries or any damage to your car.

 What is third party fire and theft?

-Third party fire and theft insurance offers the same level of protection as third party insurance but also covers you in the event that your car is stolen or damaged by fire.
+Third party fire and theft insurance offers the same cover as third party insurance, but also covers you if your car is stolen or damaged by fire.

 What are the benefits of third party cover?

-One of the advantages of third party insurance is that in some circumstances, it might be more affordable than a comprehensive policy.
-And that’s good news if you’re on a budget.
+The main advantage of third party insurance is that it can be more affordable than a comprehensive policy.
+Which is good news if you’re on a budget.

-Third party insurance could be ideal for you if your car isn’t worth very much.
-But the cost of your car insurance also depends on several other circumstances, such as whether you have any no claims bonus and the area you live in.
+Third party insurance could work for you if your car isn’t worth much.
+But the cost of your insurance depends on lots of other factors, such as the area you live in or whether you have any no claims bonus.

-No, although many people often assume that third party car insurance will be the cheapest as it offers the minimum level of cover.
-However, market changes mean that often this isn’t necessarily the case.
+No. People often assume third party insurance will be the cheapest as it offers the least cover.
+But that isn’t always the case.

-The type of car insurance that’s cheapest for you will depend on your personal information.
+The cost of your premium will depend on your personal circumstances.
 For example, how old you are and where you live.
-It will also depend on the make and model of your car, the insurance group it is in, how much your car is worth and how many miles a year you drive.
+It will depend on the make and model of your car, what insurance group it’s in, how much it’s worth, and how many miles a year you drive.

-Why compare third party car insurance with comparethemarket.com?
+Why compare third party insurance with Compare the Market?

-We’ll show you policies based on price, add-ons or annual or monthly payment terms – helping you compare policies based on your needs.
+We independently compare third party car insurance deals from more than 90 of the UK’s most trusted insurance providers.
+We’ll show you policies based on price, add-ons or payment terms, helping you compare policies based on your needs.